the rock harmonica masterpiece

 Check Out the Sounds

-In case you missed the video above, here it is again.
-I used a Shure SM58 mic into the amp input when I played these licks.
-No audio editing was done on this recording.
+Go check out the video above now if you skipped it earlier.
+The gear I used to play these licks includes a Seydel Session Steel harmonica in A, a Shure SM58 mic, a Mustang III v.2 amp loaded with my patch set, and nothing else; no post-recording audio editing was done.
 This is what the Mustang loaded with our patches sounds like to the built-in mic on the video camera, at close range, at moderate volume, with a mic that’s pretty widely used by harmonica players.
-(By the way, the Audix Fireball is currently not our favorite mic for this amp and patch set.
+(By the way, the Audix Fireball or Fireball V is currently not our favorite mic for this amp and patch set.
 The enhancement of low frequencies via proximity effect is pronounced in the SM58, and it makes the overall sound a lot punchier at gut level.)

 If you’re on a low-bandwidth connection, you can stream an mp3 audio of the samples instead if you prefer.